-No other creature represents the Galapagos Islands more that the giant tortoise.
+No other creature represents the Galapagos Islands more than the giant tortoise.
 There is a fascination with seeing such huge versions of a creature many of us are familiar with.

 Galapagos tortoises display 'gigantism', a state presumably assisted by long periods of isolation where predation is almost absent and food sources are abundant.
 However, it is probable that it was to an extent a pre-adapted condition since large individuals would have a greater chance of surviving the journey despite osmotic water loss and an ability to endure the arid climate.
 Fossil giant tortoises from mainland South America support this view.